Hari2699/movie-finder-web-app/README.md

 **Step 1** - Pull Existing Code

-    git pull
+    "git pull"

 **Step 2** - Check all the code changes are been reflected on your remote desktop/local machine

-**Step 3** - Create a child branch from main based based.
-Name the new branch as per the issue name Eg.: "create-navbar"
+**Step 3** - Create a child branch from main based on your first_name

-    git checkout -b "issue_name"
+    git checkout -b "first_name"

 **Step 4** - To verify your current branch